Team Austin Foundation seeks to foster greater access to technology and entrepreneurship for future leaders in underrepresented communities.

 Recipients of the Scholarship will be awarded $7,500 toward tuition at a Hack Reactor.
 Team Austin will make payment directly to the Coding School, for the recipient’s benefit, toward the recipient’s tuition.
 Payment of the Scholarship award the Hack Reactor constitutes Team Austin’s sole and exclusive award and obligation to any recipient.

-To apply for the Scholarship, if you meet the eligibility requirements, visit www.teamaustin.org/scholarships/new and submit all documents and complete all application requirements listed on the application page.
+To apply for the Scholarship, if you meet the eligibility requirements, navigate to the Hack Reactor Scholarships portal and put in your application.
+If you have more questions about eligibility requirements please check the FAQ.
+Submit all documents and complete all application requirements listed on the application page.
 Incomplete applications will not be considered.

 Applications will be accepted on a rolling basis, in coordination with Hack Reactor and in alignment with Hack Reactor curriculum start dates.